gmXian/gmXian.github.io/_pages/about.md

 - *2023.05*, The 14th China Students Service Outsourcing Innovation and Entrepreneurship Competition, Regional first prize.
 - *2022.11*, China Undergraduate Mathematical Contest in Modeling (2022), Provincial first prize.

+# 💻 Projects
+- *2023-2024*, Digitizing Your Mindmap, Supported by National College Student Innovation and Entrepreneurship Training Program with Project No.202310617004.

 # 🎖 Honors and Awards
+- *2024.07*, The First Prize Scholarship (SCU).
 - *2024.07*, First-Class Prize for Excellent Undergraduate Graduation Project (Thesis)
 - *2024.04*, Chongqing Outstanding Graduates.
 - *2023.12*, The advanced individual in academic development.